khaiwyon/materials/week_1/day_2/flexboxes.md

     gem "font-awesome-rails"
   ```

+- HINT: You can look for more icons [here](http://fontawesome.io/icons/)

 - Don't forget to run ```bundle install ```

 - Once done, add the following into your `application.css` file